vnvo/prensio/README.md

 **tObfString** is a user defined transformer, defined as a Go function which is made available to the transform function.
 Read the next section.
 #### After Transform Action
 Transform functions can decide the fate of the individual events.
 At the moment these actions are supported:
-**ACTION_CONT**: to continue the processing after the transformation.
+- **ACTION_CONT**: to continue the processing after the transformation.
-**ACTION_DROP**: to drop the current event and pass the next event to the transform function.
+- **ACTION_DROP**: to drop the current event and pass the next event to the transform function.

 NB: Prensio checks the return value of the transform function aginst those constants.
+Your transform logic should return one of those values.
 You can make the decision based on the content of the event or other factors, for example:
 ```javascript
 function transform(cdc_event) {